ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 Introduces new fields to the Engine API directives

 - 0. No new fields or communication mechanisms are introduced to the Engine API.
-- 1. A single new field is introduced in one of the Engine API end-points.
+- 1. A single new field is introduced in one of the Engine API endpoints.
 - 2. Multiple fields are introduced to one or multiple Engine API end points, or a new Engine API end-point is introduced.
 - 3. Multiple fields are introduced to one or multiple Engine API end points and a new Engine API end-point is introduced.